What is Brake Checking?

 Brake checking is a dangerous and aggressive driving behavior often linked to road rage, where a driver abruptly hits their brakes to startle or intimidate the vehicle behind them.
 While some may use this tactic to discourage tailgating, it frequently results in rear-end collisions, creating serious safety risks for all road users.
 The sudden and unnecessary braking not only disrupts traffic flow but can also cause severe injuries, property damage, and legal disputes.
-Understanding what brake checking entails and the consequences it carries is essential for promoting safer driving habits.
+Knowing what brake checking entails and the consequences it carries is essential for promoting safer driving habits.

 If you’ve been involved in a brake-checking accident, it’s crucial to understand your legal rights and options.
 The experienced Western Pennsylvania car accident lawyers at Luxenberg Garbett Kelly & George P.C. can help you pursue compensation for injuries and damages caused by another driver’s reckless behavior.
 Call (724) 658-8535 to schedule a consultation and discuss how our team may assist you in the legal process.